OxfordAbstracts/purescript-graphql-client/README.md

 npm i -D purescript-graphql-client
 ```

 Then add a script to generate your schema on build.
+Run this script before compiling your purescript project.
 ```js
 const { generateSchema } = require('purescript-graphql-client')